Misano MotoGP Motorcycle Tour

 4 - 12 September, 2018

-CONFIRMED - TWO ROOMS AVAILABLE!
+CONFIRMED - ONE ROOM AVAILABLE!

 Arrive in Rome, pick-up your Ducati, BMW or Moto Guzzi motorcycle and then spend 6 fantastic days riding the twisty roads in the heart of Italy, 1 free day in the beautiful medieval town of Orvieto, and 2 days at the Misano Marco Simoncelli World MotoGP circuit to watch Vale and his MotoGP competitors put on a stunning show of speed, talent and craziness to make this tour the ultimate experience!